 Redcorn, who is known for reviving the lost art of Caddo ceramics, has designed an installation evoking the pottery, titled Ayo Wahdut Kuku (Sky Earth Water), which will wrap around a circular gallery.
 Occupying parts of Texas, Arkansas, Louisiana and Oklahoma before the Louisiana Purchase in 1803, the Caddo people “believed in not dominating nature but living with nature, and in a communal way of life that was robbed from them by the European government”, says Redcorn.
 Her design seeks to “honour” the Caddo and the “yin-yang connection that [they] believed in”.

-Erb’s work, Indigenous Brilliance, will depict on a copper wall the relationship between nature and Indigenous tribes in Oklahoma, while symbolically reflecting on events such as the removal of Native Americans from their lands.
+Erb’s work, Indigenous Brilliance, will depict on a copper wall the relationship between nature and Indigenous tribes in Oklahoma, while symbolically reflecting on events such as the removal of Indigenous tribe from their lands.

 An 8,000 sq. ft gallery will present objects on loan from the Smithsonian, selected after extensive research into how Oklahoma tribes were represented in the institution’s collection.
 The space is planned to offer “an equitable and meaningful representation” of the 39 tribes, says Heather Ahtone, the museum’s senior curator, but the Smithsonian’s holdings were not complete.
 Contemporary artists have been commissioned to create new works to fill the gaps, with three or four objects on view for each tribe.